 About EGSH

-Property valuation in Dubai is an official service administered by the Dubai Land Department (DLD) that determines a property's fair market value, with fees starting from AED 2,000 for vacant land and AED 4,000 for residential units.
-The DLD issues a Real Estate Valuation e-Certificate bearing a unique registration number, digital signature, and QR code — the only form of property valuation accepted by UAE government entities, banks, and courts for official transactions.
+Property valuation in Dubai is an official service administered by the Dubai Land Department (DLD), with fees starting from AED 2,000 for vacant land and AED 4,000 for residential units.
+The process produces a Real Estate Valuation e-Certificate — commonly referred to as a Taqeemi certificate — that records the assessed fair market value of a property at a specific point in time.
+Each certificate carries a unique registration number, a digital signature, and a QR code that enables verification through the Dubai REST App or the DLD website.

 Request a Property Valuation in Dubai